MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

   - **BucketId** - Watson bucket Identifier for crash

   - **CabGuid** - Globally Unique Identifier (GUID) identifier for the Watson cab.

+  - **CallStack** - The Microsoft internal call stack causing the crash.

   - **CrashedAppBuild** - Build version identifier for the affected process. *[This field has been removed from current builds of Office, but might still appear in older builds.]*